The following words and terms, when used in this Chapter, have the following meaning, unless the context clearly indicates otherwise:

 "Aid to Families with Dependent Children (AFDC)" means the group of low-income families with children described in Section 1931 of the Social Security Act.
 The Personal Responsibility and Work Opportunity Act of 1996 established the new eligibility group of low-income families with children and linked eligibility income and resource standards and methodologies and the requirement for deprivation for the new group to the State plan for AFDC in effect on July 16, 1996.
 Oklahoma has elected to be less restrictive for all SoonerCare members related to AFDC.
 Children covered under Section 1931 are related to the children's group, and adults covered under Section 1931 are related to the parent and caretaker relative group.
 The Modified Adjusted Gross Income (MAGI) methodology is used to determine eligibility for these groups.

-"Alien" means an individual who does not have United States citizenship and is not a United States national.
-It is synonymous with the word "noncitizen".
+"Alien" is synonymous with the word "noncitizen" and means an individual who does not have United States citizenship and is not a United States national.

 "Area nurse" means a registered nurse in the OKDHS Aging Services Division, designated according to geographic areas who evaluates the Uniform Comprehensive Assessment Tool (UCAT) and determines medical eligibility for Personal Care, ADvantage Waiver, and Nursing Facility services.
 The area nurse also approves care plan and service plan implementation for Personal Care services.